 Monitoring progress in meeting the strategic goals and specific annual action steps has always been a part of the agency's strategic planning process.
 Division directors and others responsible for designated performance measures are charged with developing internal tracking methods and for maintaining the requisite statistics to measure progress.
-They are required to report the statistical data and provide a narrative explanation on a quarterly basis.
+They are required to report the statistical data and/or provide a narrative explanation on a quarterly basis.

 Division directors and others responsible for measures must report progress by the 20th day of the month following the end of a quarter.
-Reporting may require a numeric entry in a format responsive to the target (dates, percentages, etc.), or provide a narrative explanation.
 Measures are considered to be on schedule during the year if they have been completed in conformance with the target or if sufficient progress has been made or sufficient time is remaining to assume that the target can reasonably be expected to be achieved.